Genevieve Rowe

 Genevieve Rowe (August 28, 1908 - February 26, 1995) was a coloratura soprano in the era of old-time radio.

 Early years

 Rowe was born in Fremont, Ohio.
 In her hometown of Wooster, Ohio, both of her parents were music educators; her father was dean of music at the Wooster College Conservatory, and her mother taught piano and music theory there.
 Although she began studying piano at age 4, she eventually came to prefer singing.
 She was a graduate of Wooster College with degrees in arts and music and studied on scholarship at the Juilliard Graduate School of Opera.
+She later studied singing privately with Sidney Dietch.

 A 1939 newspaper article about Rowe noted, "Miss Rowe had the happy habit of winning every musical competition she entered."
 Those contests included the 1929 Atwater Kent national auditions, the 1932 McDowell Club Award, the 1933 National Federation of Music Clubs contest, and the 1938 Rising Musical Star competition on NBC radio.

 Rowe gained early experience in radio when she sang over WTAM while she was a student at Wooster.